zdravkov/kendo-docs/api/wrappers/jsp/grid/column-filterable.md

 ### ui `String`

-Role of the widget shown as column filter menu input element.
+The role data attribute of the widget used in the filter menu or a JavaScript function which initializes that widget.

 #### Example
     <kendo:grid-column-filterable ui="ui">